-Major improvements to Susquehanna University's Blough-Weis Library will occur between May and August 2014.
-This creates a unique giving opportunity that allows alumni, parents and friends to support both current and future students.
+Major improvements to Susquehanna University's Blough-Weis Library took place between May and August 2014.
+This created a unique giving opportunity that allows alumni, parents and friends to support both current and future students.

 Well-managed and attractive academic libraries have long been associated with student success and retention.
 Moreover, libraries are one of the few places at a college or university that can accommodate the intellectual needs of the entire campus community.

 One way libraries add value to the campus is by providing well-appointed space that

 - Is flexible enough to serve a variety of learning needs

 - Provides adequate workspace for employees, as well as necessary services and resources

 - Offers casual and comfortable space where the campus community can gather for learning, research and the creation of knowledge

 Susquehanna’s Blough-Weis Library is 86 years old.
 Its last major renovation took place in 1989 and consisted of mostly cosmetic changes.
 The nature of student research has changed dramatically since then.
 Much of the work students do is no longer paper-based or solitary.
 Increasingly, we see students using audiovisual technology for their assignments and working in groups, which better reflects what their experiences will be in graduate school and the workforce.

 To accommodate these new research and study practices, the library should have flexible and individual work areas that students can configure to their needs, and provide appropriate individual and group instruction space that facilitates the role of librarians in the research process.
 Susquehanna currently offers no centralized space on campus where this type of transformative learning can occur, and the Blough-Weis Library is poised to fill that need.

 Major renovations to the first floor of the building took place over the summer.
 Five areas of improvement were identified: utility, instruction, attractiveness, comfort and security.
 Key among these was the desire to